1. The Medical Ethics Alliance (the Alliance) shall be an independent

 (c) The Treasurer shall be responsible for disbursements.

-(d) The funds of the Alliance shall be at disposal of Council for all expenses connected with the administration of the Alliance.
+(d) The funds of the Alliance shall be at the disposal of Council for all expenses connected with the administration of the Alliance.

-(f) The signature of the Treasures and one other approved Officer shall be
+(f) The signature of the Treasurer and one other approved Officer shall be

-14. DISSOLUTION OF THE ALLIANCE
+15. DISSOLUTION OF THE ALLIANCE